DCC-EX/dcc-ex.github.io/docs/big-picture/stage3.rst

 At the end of this stage, we expect you will have learnt the following:

-* How add a Loco Roster to your |EX-CS|
+* How add Turnout/Point
-* How add add function labels for you Roster Entries
+* How to Add Sensors
-* How to add images for your locos (|Engine Driver| only)
+* How to add Blocks

 Notes
 =====